MS in Molecular Genetics and Genomics

 Plan A Requirements

 Plan A for obtaining an MS degree requires completion of Master’s Thesis Research and Direction (MGG 8999, Cr.
 8).
 Upon admission students will be matched with a Research Advisor and Research Committee.
-The thesis is based upon original laboratory research and writing and defense of a thesis.
+The thesis is based upon original research in one of the Center labs.

 Plan B Requirements